 To facilitate a better understanding of the College's programs and learning environment for committed prospective students, NWSC permits short-term (no more than 2 weeks) auditing/observing of a particular program under specific conditions ahead of formal enrollment.
-Requests for Class Audits may be submitted to the Admissions Office and will be subject to final approval by the Dean of Admissions and the Programs Manager with necessary Instructor consultation and notification, and include a definition of specific auditing/observing conditions (such as student requirements for attendance, fees/supplies, discipline, assignments, and clock hours).
+Requests for Class Audits may be submitted to the Admissions Office and will be subject to final approval by the Dean of Admissions and the Director of Student Services & Programs with necessary Instructor consultation and notification, and include a definition of specific auditing/observing conditions (such as student requirements for attendance, fees/supplies, discipline, assignments, and clock hours).